The symplectic geometry of the three-body problem: Global hypersurfaces of section

-\begin{exercise} More generally, prove that the trivial and stabilized open books on $S^3$ are adapted to the Reeb dynamics of every ellipsoid $E(a,b)$.
-Show that, in the trivial case, the return map on each page is the rotation by angle $2\pi\frac{a}{b}$; and in the stabilized case, we get a map of the annulus which rotates the two boundary components in the same direction (i.e.\ it is \emph{not} a twist map).
-Interpret the dynamics in terms of the fixed points of these return maps (or lack thereof), and relate this phenomenon to the classical Brouwer fixed point theorem, and the Poincar\'e-Birkhoff theorem, as discussed below. \end{exercise}
+\item \textbf{(Ellipsoids)} More generally, the trivial and stabilized open books on $S^3$ are adapted to the Reeb dynamics of every ellipsoid $E(a,b)$.
+In the trivial case, the return map on each page is the rotation by angle $2\pi\frac{a}{b}$; and in the stabilized case, we get a map of the annulus which rotates the two boundary components in the same direction (i.e.\ it is \emph{not} a twist map, and therefore the classical Poincaré--Birkhoff theorem does not apply). \end{itemize}